Blog

 bee learningproboscis extension reflex

-Varroa Treatment Timeline: When Beekeepers Treat
+Varroa Treatment Timeline (When Beekeepers Treat and What Delays Cost)

 Beekeeping practice

-Varroa Treatment Timeline: When Beekeepers Treat
+Varroa Treatment Timeline (When Beekeepers Treat and What Delays Cost)

 The timing of mite treatments matters more than the chemical.
 Treat too late and winter bees are already damaged.
 The calendar isn't optional.